usaid-cs/yesterday-i-learned/random.md

 - Both Stephen King and Robert Downey Jr had addiction problems.
 King took cocaine, wrote [The Tommyknockers](https://en.wikipedia.org/wiki/The_Tommyknockers), and couldn't remember writing it.
 Robert had multiple cocaine arrests.
 - If a colleague asks you "what's for lunch,'" reply with _So do not worry, saying, ‘What shall we eat?' or ‘What shall we drink?' or ‘What shall we wear?'_ (Matthew 6:31), best without context.
 - [Double IPA _is_ Imperial IPA](http://beergraphs.com/bg/182-whats-a-triple-ipa/).
 Triple IPA is something like that, with even more hops.
-- The EU has strict definitions of ["free range"](https://en.wikipedia.org/wiki/Free_range#European_Union), particularly the density of poultry is essentially what is seen as free range.
-In the US, that term is useless.
 - reCAPTCHA is [extremely accessible](https://news.ycombinator.com/item?id=15224199) for obvious reasons.
-- People with a psychological disorder might not believe they have an illness.
 - Sole has no texture, but at least it tastes okay (see "pollock")
 - [Women are more likely to be caught baking.](https://flowingdata.com/2017/09/11/most-female-and-male-occupations-since-1950/) Men are more likely caught cooking.
 - "What do we eat" "Que-mangeons nous" is "What eats us?"?